-Domino comes with a default environment called the Domino Standard Environment (DSE), which includes Python, R, Jupyter, RStudio, and key data science related packages and libraries.
+Domino comes with a default environment called the Domino Standard Environment, which includes Python, R, Jupyter, RStudio, and key data science related packages and libraries.

 Click the Compute Environment menu to select the default project Environment.

 Your compute environment dropdown will likely have different options.
-If you’re interested in learning how to add more packages and customize or create your own Environment, see Domino Environments.
+If you’re interested in learning how to add more packages and customize or create your own Environment, see the help article on Domino Environments.

 Click the Access & Sharing tab.

 (Optional) Enter the email or the username of the user that you would like to invite.

 (Optional) Enter a welcome message to be sent to your collaborator.

 Contributor role allows the invited user to read, write, and